krushitagangani/Invoice_management/Documentation/system automation/problem solving.md

         - Error: the ticket is closed, resolved, ticket is not assigned before
     3. update the ticket record from tickets entity by updating the fields assignee and status
         - status: "RESOLVED", updated_at, resolved_at
-    4. call the event assign_new_ticket
+    4. trigger the event assign_new_ticket and pass the member_id as payload }
-}

 Event: assign_new_ticket
-payload: null
+payload: member_id
-callback: () => {
+callback: ({payload}) => {
-    1. get tickets from tickets entity which status="CREATED" and assignee=null
+    1. get oldest tickets from tickets entity which status="CREATED" and assignee=null and tag should be assoiate the member's team tag
-    2. if record found, then get forst record, take ticket_id and call the assign_ticket function by passing ticket_id
+    2. if records found, call the assign_ticket function and pass the first record as argument.
     3. if no record found, then return;
 }